 10. Northern Yellow Sac Spider

-Northern yellow sac spiders live throughout the United States but are types of spiders in New York.
+Northern yellow sac spiders live throughout the United States but are a type of spider in New York.
 These spiders look fuzzy because their body and legs are covered with long hairs called setae.

 Female northern yellow sac spiders can grow up to a few centimeters across; males are about one-third this size.